klp18/adfs-mobileid/README.md

   + `SslCertThumbprint`: The SHA1 Thumbprint of certificate used for Mobile ID connectivity.
 The thumbprint can be read out of the `Certificate` GUI (i.e. double-click the certificate file), or with a PowerShell cmdlet like `Get-ChildItem -Path cert:\\LocalMachine\My`.
 Mandatory.
   + `SslRootCaCertDN`: Distinguished Name of the Root Certificate in the certificate chain of Mobile ID servers.
 Default: "CN=Swisscom Root CA 2, OU=Digital Certificate Services, O=Swisscom, C=ch"
 * Element `mobileIdAdfs`:
   + `AdAttrMobile`: Attribute name of AD user object for the mobile number.
+The attribute should have exactly one value.
 Default: `mobile`.
   + `AdAttrSerialNumber`: Attribute name of AD user object for the Serial Number of Mobile ID.
+The attribute should have at most one value.
 Default: `msNPCallingStationID`
   + `DefaultLoginPrompt`: Default login message sent to the mobile phone.
      The string can optionally contains one place holder `{0}` which expands to a 5-char random string.
      Default: `"Login with Mobile ID ({0})?"`